Title 21: Labor

 § 1314.
 Reports and records; separation information; determination of eligibility; failure to report employment information; disclosure of information to other state agencies to investigate misclassification or miscoding

-(c) If an employing unit fails to comply with the provisions of subsection (b) of this section and section 1314a of this title, the commissioner shall determine the benefit rights of a claimant upon such information as is available.
+(c) If an employing unit fails to comply adequately with the provisions of subsection (b) of this section and section 1314a of this title, the Commissioner shall determine the benefit rights of a claimant upon such information as is available.
 Prompt notice in writing of the determination shall be given to the employing unit.
 The determination shall be final with respect to a noncomplying employer as to any charges against its experience-rating record for benefits paid to the claimant before the week following the receipt of the employing unit's reply.
-The employing unit's experience rating record shall not be relieved of these charges, notwithstanding any other provision of this chapter, unless the amount of benefits is recovered from the claimant, or unless the commissioner determines that failure to comply was due to unavoidable accident or mistake.
+The employing unit's experience rating record shall not be relieved of these charges, notwithstanding any other provision of this chapter, unless the Commissioner determines that failure to comply was due to unavoidable accident or mistake.

 (d)(1) Except as otherwise provided in this chapter, information obtained from any employing unit or individual in the administration of this chapter, and determinations as to the benefit rights of any individual shall be held confidential and shall not be disclosed or open to public inspection in any manner revealing the individual's or employing unit's identity, nor be admissible in evidence in any action or proceeding other than one arising out of this chapter, or to support or facilitate an investigation by a public agency identified in subdivision (e)(1) of this section.

-(e)(1) Subject to such restrictions as the board may by regulation prescribe, information from unemployment insurance records may be made available to any public officer or public agency of this or any other state or the federal government dealing with the administration or regulation of relief, public assistance, unemployment compensation, a system of public employment offices, wages and hours of employment, workers' compensation, misclassification or miscoding of workers, occupational safety and health, or a public works program for purposes appropriate to the necessary operation of those offices or agencies.
-The commissioner may also make information available to colleges, universities, and public agencies of the state for use in connection with research projects of a public service nature, and to the Vermont economic progress council with regard to the administration of 32 V.S.A. chapter 151, subchapter 11E; but no person associated with those institutions or agencies may disclo
+(e)(1) Subject to such restrictions as the Board may by regulation prescribe, information from unemployment insurance records may be made available to any public officer or public agency of this or any other state or the federal government dealing with the administration or regulation of relief, public assistance, unemployment compensation, a system of public employment offices, wages and hours of employment, workers' compensation, misclassification or miscoding of workers, occupational safety and health, or a public works program for purposes appropriate to the necessary operation of those offices or agencies.
+The Commissioner may also make information available to colleges, universities, and public agencies of the State for use in connection with research projects of a public service nature, and to the Vermont Economic Progress Council with regard to the administration of 32 V.S.A. chapter 151, subchapter 11E; but no person associated with those institutions or agencies may disclose that information in any manner that would reveal the identity of any individual or employing unit from or concerning whom the information was obtained by Commissioner.

-(A) The department of labor shall participate in the income and eligibility verification procedures under Federal Public Law 98-369 (The Deficit Reduction Act of 1984) which provides for the exchange of information among state agencies administering federally assisted programs for AFDC, Medicaid, Food Stamps, SSI, Unemployment Compensation and any other state program under a plan approved under Title I, X, XIV, or XVI of the Social Security Act.
+(A) The Department of Labor shall participate in the income and eligibility verification procedures under the Deficit Reduction Act of 1984, Pub.
+L. No. 98-369, which provides for the exchange of information among state agencies administering programs funded with federal monies provided under the Temporary Assistance for Needy Families (TANF) block grant, Medicaid, Supplemental Nutrition Assistance Program (SNAP), SSI, Unemployment Compensation, and any other state program under a plan approved under Title I, X, XIV, or XVI of the Social Security Act.

-(B) The department of labor is designated as the Vermont agency for the collection of wage records on workers covered under this chapter, as required by PL 98-369.
+(B) The Department of Labor is designated as the Vermont agency for the collection of wage records on workers covered under this chapter, as required by the Deficit Reduction Act of 1984, Pub.
+L. No. 98-369.

 (B) The requesting agency shall agree that information provided under this subsection is to be used only for the following purposes:

-(i) establishing and collecting child support obligations from, and locating, individuals owing such obligations which are being enforced pursuant to a plan described in section 454 of the Social Security Act which has been approved by the Secretary of Health and Human Services under part D, Title IV of the Social Security Act; and
+(i) establishing and collecting child support obligations from, and locating, individuals owing such obligations which are being enforced pursuant to a plan described in Section 454 of the Social Security Act that has been approved by the Secretary of Health and Human Services under part D, Title IV of the Social Security Act; and

-(ii) establishing parentage and expediting procedures relating to establishing parentage pursuant to section 466(c)(1) of the Social Security Act as added by section 325(a)(2) of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 (Public Law 104-193).
+(ii) establishing parentage and expediting procedures relating to establishing parentage pursuant to Section 466(c)(1) of the Social Security Act as added by Section 325(a)(2) of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996 Pub.
+L. 104-193).

-(3)(A) The department of labor shall disclose, upon request, to officers and employees of the U.S. Department of Agriculture and any state food stamp agency, with respect to an identified individual, any of the following information which is contained in its records:
+(3)(A) The Department of Labor shall disclose, upon request, to officers and employees of the U.S. Department of Agriculture and any state agency, with respect to an identified individual, any of the following information which is contained in its records:

 (i) wage information;